-- [5] On September 12, 2016, Mr. Iasenza, filed a return with the registry indicating he was the designated filer and one of the in-house lobbyists for the Vancouver Airport Fuel Facilities Corporation (VAFFC).
-The VAFFC is operated by the FSM Management Group Inc. (FSM).
-Mr. Iasenza is the president of the FSM.
-His duties do not involve lobbying.
-This return was rejected by the ORL. - [6] In October of 2016, counsel for Mr. lasenza discussed this matter with the ORL. - [7] On November 25, 2016, the Mr. Iasenza submitted return, Registration ID: 29846106, indicating he was a consultant lobbyist lobbying on behalf of the VAFFC.
-Mr. Iasenza certified the undertaking start date was April 13, 2016.
+- [5] On September 12, 2016, the President of FSM Management Group Inc. (FSM), filed a return with the registry indicating he was the designated filer and Mr. Pollard was an in-house lobbyist for the Vancouver Airport Fuel Facilities Corporation (VAFFC).
+VAFFC is operated by FSM.
+Mr. Pollard's duties do not involve lobbying.
+This return was rejected by the ORL. - [6] In October of 2016, counsel for the Mr. Pollard discussed this matter with the ORL. - [7] On November 25, 2016, Mr. Pollard submitted a return, Registration ID: 29846114, indicating he was a consultant lobbyist lobbying on behalf of VAFFC.
+Mr. Pollard certified the undertaking start date was April 13, 2016.
 The return submission date, November 25, 2016, was more than 10 days after the of the undertaking start date of April 13, 2016.